DamonVizl/DamonVizl/README.md

 <div style="background-color: #2C3539; color: #D46A6A; padding: 20px; border-radius: 5px;">

 ### Hi there 👋
-My name is Damon Vizl, I am an Electrical Engineer (15 years RAN), Artificial Intelligence/Machine Learning Engineer (Post Grad, Deakin University), Software Developer (C#, Python, some others), and a maker.
+My name is Damon Vizl, I am an Electrical Engineer (15 years RAN), Artificial Intelligence/Machine Learning Engineer (Post Grad, Deakin University), Game Developer (C#, Python, some others), and a maker.

 ## 🌱 Working On 🌱
 I am currently solo developing Descend, deep in production hoping to show it to the world soon with a public demo this year!